Guaranteed Scholarships up to

 - Have completed a minimum of one year of study (two full-time semesters) at a college or university in a country where English is the official language.

 - Received a waiver from the Paul Smith’s College Office of Admissions based on mutually agreed-upon documentation.

 External Secondary School Examinations

-International applicants must submit external examination results that signify completion of your secondary school program and show that you are qualified for university study.
+International applicants must submit external examination results that signify completion of their secondary school program and show that they are qualified for university study.
 Paul Smith’s College accepts a range of tests that are standard in applicants’ native countries.
 Examples of such tests include:

 - The Abitur